-The qazi deals with Hudud, Qisas and Tazir cases where the requirements provided in the Shariah about witnesses and procedure are strictly followed.
-The qazi also deals with civil matters like contract, torts and also the personal law.
-He deals with the rights of Allah as well as the rights of
+The qazi deals with Hudud, Qisas and Tazir cases where the requirements provided in the Shariah about witnesses and procedures are strictly followed.
+The qazi also deals with civil matters like contracts, torts and also personal law.
+He deals with the rights of Allah as well as Tazir.

-The Muhtasib courts are responsible for the enforcement of the general morality and the policies of the state in accordance with the Islamic norms.
+The Muhtasib courts are responsible for the enforcement of the general morality and the policies of the state under the Islamic norms.

 Powers and jurisdiction of the Qazi courts

-Power to appoint deputy qazi Following are the quasi-judicial duties of a qazi.
+Power to appoint deputy qazi Following is the quasi-judicial duties of a qazi.

 Quasi-judicial-duties of a Qazi